Taliban say deal signed with UAE firm to manage airports

 Baradar had traveled to Abu Dhabi recently to offer condolences for the death of its president and speak with its new leader, Sheikh Mohammed bin Zayed Al Nahyan, according to Afghanistan’s state-run Bakhtar News Agency.
 However, the UAE never acknowledged his visit.

 The Emirati Foreign Ministry did not immediately respond to a request for comment.
-GAAC Solutions describes itself on a one-page website as an Abu Dhabi-based joint venture whose partners include the firm G42.
+GAAC Solutions had described itself on a one-page website as an Abu Dhabi-based joint venture whose partners include the firm G42.
 Officials at G42 have refused to identify who owns the company, though many suspect it links back to Abu Dhabi’s ruling family.

+Hours after the announcement, G42 told The Associated Press in a statement that it “had withdrawn from the GAAC consortium and halted its operations with immediate effect” on Aug.
+15, 2021.
+That was the day the Taliban entered Kabul and civil aviation authorities warned they no longer controlled the country’s airspace.

+“We have since had no operational involvement in Afghanistan,” G42 said.
+It declined to explain why the GAAC website, which later became inaccessible Tuesday night, had listed G42 publicly as a partner.

-GAAC and G42 did not respond to emails seeking comment.
+GAAC did not respond to emails seeking comment.
 The Emirates’ state-run WAM news agency also did not acknowledge the deal, though the UAE was one of the few nations that allowed the Taliban to operate diplomatic posts in their nation during their earlier rule.

 GAAC reportedly signed a $47 million service contract in 2020 to run airports in Afghanistan, including ground handling, information technology and security.